AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 When the results are many assets, [!DNL Experience Manager] displays the first 100 in the card view and 200 in the list view.
 As users scroll, more assets are loaded.
 This is to improve the performance.
 Watch a video demonstration of the [number of assets displayed](https://www.youtube.com/watch?v=LcrGPDLDf4o).

 At times, you may see some unexpected assets in the search results.
-For more info, see [unexpected results](#unexpectedresults).
+For more info, see [unexpected results](#unexpected-results).

-AEM can search many file formats and the search filters can be customized to suit your business requirements.
-Contact your administrators for understand what search options are made available for your DAM repository and what restrictions your login may have.
+[!DNL Experience Manager] can search many file formats and the search filters can be customized to suit your business requirements.
+Contact your administrator to understand what search options are made available for your DAM repository and what restrictions your account has.

 <!--
-### Results with and without Enhanced Smart Tags {#withsmarttags}
+### Results with and without enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, [!DNL Experience Manager] search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`
 * `woman-running`

 However, the query `woman -running` returns assets without `running` in their metadata.
-Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
+Using Smart Tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
 An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 So the search results are a combination of,

 * Assets with `woman` and `running` keywords in the metadata (default behavior).